 20. Stop smoking

 A clear way to save money, and improve your health is to stop smoking.
 You don't have to wait for a new year to think it's time for a "new you".
 If you’ve been tempted to start a new healthy lifestyle, then quitting smoking can factor into your new routine and ultimately, save you a lot of money over the course of the year.

 But how do you save the money you would usually spend on cigarettes?
 The easiest option is by getting a savings jar and putting the cash you would usually save for cigarettes straight in every day or every week.
 If you would usually pay on card, set up a weekly balance transfer for the amount and put it into a savings account.

 Last but not least, one of the best ways to make money is by taking old unused items that might be stored in your attic or garage, and selling them online.

 There are countless local selling apps to use now, as well as eBay, Amazon and Gumtree to choose from.
 All of these cater for those wanting to sell unused items online, though there will be minor costs associated with delivery or shipping.
 Of course, if you end up selling a lot of items, the money you make and put back into savings will far outweigh the costs.

 How many ways can you save this year?

-As you can see, there are tons of options when it comes to saving money in 2020.
-Hopefully a few of the above points have stood out and you can start planning how much you could save in the coming year.
+As you can see, there are tons of options when it comes to saving money.
+Hopefully, a few of the above points have stood out and you can start planning how much you could save in the coming year.

 If you’re thinking of taking out a credit card to pay for a reduced price item, or to pay for insurance, season tickets or anything else to make a saving, have a look at our moneymatcher online comparison tool.
 Just enter a few personal details and we can return some appropriate cards for you, without affecting your credit score.